SupportPartners/microsoft-vdi/README.md

 2. If Internet Explorer has never been run from the workstation you are running the script you will received the following error:

 *ERROR: The response content cannot be parsed because the Internet Explorer engine is not available*

-NEED TO ADD IN THE ERROR MESSAGE YOU WILL GET IF THERE ARE NOT ENOUGH CORES AVAL IN THE SUBSCRIPTION AND THE RESOLUTION TO THAT

 ## Testing the deployment has been successful